6 Spots to Minimoon in Florida

 Stay: Hotels on Sanibel and Captiva can’t be taller than the tallest palm tree so you’re certain to have stunning views wherever you stay.
 South Seas Island Resort on Captiva Island is the perfect destination spot for nature lovers.
-This old Floridian-style hotel was once a Key lime plantation and now sits surrounded by 330 acres of wildlife preserve.
+This old Floridian-style hotel is surrounded by 330 acres of wildlife preserve.
 Make friends with some of the regulars: dolphins and manatees.
 Take a spin on a waverunner, learn how to sail or take to new heights above the turquoise waves on a parasail.
 Along 23 acres of Sanibel Island’s famous white sand beach, the full-service Casa Ybel Resort offers magnificent views of the Gulf of Mexico.
 Cozy rooms are styled to feel like a private vacation home and every suite overlooks the water.
 Dine at the historic retreat’s award-winning Thistle Lodge and enjoy a s’mores roast on the beach.

 Do: Sanibel’s beaches are protected by an underwater shelf, which allows an abundance of shells to collect on the shore.
 The vast variety has made the islands a hugely popular destination for shelling.
 Dive at the man-made Edison Reef, created from a former mainland bridge, or book a captained yacht for some guided snorkeling.
 Hit Doc Ford’s Rum Bar & Grill for live music on the outdoor patio, while sipping a mojito.
 The history buffs will enjoy a walking and biking tour of Old Town Sanibel.